Daryes/ansimulator/README.md

 Notice : aside the ansible container, all other containers will only show the docker generated ID for their hostname.
 This is a limitation of the deploy module from Docker, and cannot actually be changed.

 ### Executing the tests

 Use the `make` command to list the possible targets.
 All the tests can be executed with :
 ```
-ansible-unit-<desired target>
+make ansible-unit-<desired target>
 ```
 It is highly possible the tab key for completion is usable with Make.

-The ansible's `--diff` mode activated by default in the Makefile can be disabled with :
+The ansible's `--diff` mode is activated by default in the Makefile, and can be disabled with :
 ```
-ansible-unit-<target>  DIFF=""
+make ansible-unit-<target>  DIFF=""
 ```

-Notice: you can use DIFF to pass other arguments to ansible.
+Notice: you can use the DIFF parameter to pass other arguments to ansible.
+If you still need diff itself, use it like this : `DIFF="--diff --tag ..."`

 ### Stop the simulator